 b.
 Faculty Disposition.
 If, after presenting the student with evidence of academic dishonesty and allowing the student an opportunity to respond, the faculty member is convinced that an act of academic dishonesty did in fact occur, he shall advise the student of such fact and the penalty to be imposed under section 6.08 above.
 The student shall indicate either written acceptance or non-acceptance of the penalty.
 If resolution of the case is achieved without an appeal by the student, the faculty member should report the final disposition of the case to the Director of Student Development.
 If a history of academic dishonesty is observed, the matter may be referred to the Grade Appeals Committee for further disciplinary action.

 c.
 Appeal of Faculty or Director of Student Development’s Disposition.
 The student may appeal to the Grade Appeals Committee.
 A request for an appeal hearing must be made in writing to the Vice President for Student Services within five (5) class days following notification of the faculty member’s or the Director of Student Development’s decision.
 The request should include a statement of the charge and the penalty imposed.
 The VP/SS will convene the Grade Appeals Committee to hear the appeal.
 The VP/SS will also notify the faculty member, the department chairman, the appropriate dean and the Vice President for Academic Affairs that the request to appeal has been filed by sending each of them copies of the request to appeal.
 The hearing will be conducted as prescribed in Section 5.
 The Committee is empowered to dismiss the charge if the evidence does not substantiate that academic dishonesty did in fact occur or the Committee may change the penalty to another of the alternatives prescribed in 6.08.
 In the event a course grade is changed by the action of the Committee, a statement issued by the Committee shall authorize the university Registrar to make the change ordered by the Committee.
-The Committee’s decision will be reported by the Committee to the VP/SS who will notify the student, the faculty member, the department chairman, the appropriate dean and the Provost.
+The Committee’s decision will be reported by the Committee to the VP/SS who will notify the student, the faculty member, the department chairman, the appropriate dean and the Vice President for Academic Affairs.